jparyani/mediagoblin/docs/source/pluginwriter/api.rst

 MediaGoblin community to keep them up to date, but this API will be a moving target for a few releases.

-Please check the release notes for updates!
+Please check the :ref:`release-notes` for updates!

 :mod:`pluginapi` Module
 -----------------------